Henry Norman Robinson, class '46

 He played his rugby with Monkstown and afterwards served as President and Trustee, and was a member of Killiney Golf Club where like his father before him he was Captain (1970) and President (1985-87).
 Harry also loved Irish Cricket and was a very loyal supporter long before that became a fashionable pursuit in recent years.
 As late as 2010 he went on tour to Jamaica at the age of 82, a trip he thoroughly enjoyed.

-Harry some sixty-nine years later is once again reunited with his beloved brother Robert who died in 1948.
+Harry some sixty-nine years later is reunited with his beloved brother Robert, class '38.
 His wife Margaret and daughter Suzanne also predeceased him.
-We extend our deepest sympathies to his surviving daughters Barbara, Valerie and Vicki, sister Marjorie, and to the wider Robinson family.
+It was a life well lived and yet a loss is suffered, so to his surviving daughters Barbara, Valerie and Vicki, sister Marjorie, and to the extended Robinson family, we extend our sympathies.

 Requiescat in Pace